doganmehmet/PortfolioAnalytics.jl/README.md

 Please report any issues via the GitHub issue tracker.
 All kinds of issues are welcome and encouraged; this includes bug reports, documentation typos, feature requests, etc.

 ### Acknowledgement
-The package is inspired by *PerformanceAnalytics* and *PortoflioAnalytics* packages in R and *pyfolio* in Python.
+The package is inspired by *PerformanceAnalytics* and *PortfolioAnalytics* packages in R and *pyfolio* in Python.

 ## User Guide
 The package is under development, and the dev version may differ from the stable version.